 20% of the sales tax paid by an individual

-It depends on where you live and the kind of panels you plan to use.
+It depends on where you live and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Dranesville, your best time to get solar is in the spring and fall.

 You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 The sun shines frequently in Dranesville, meaning your payback period could last 14.0 years per 5 kW of capacity on the high end.